British Airways parent company delivers a massive vote of confidence in the Boeing 737 MAX

 To spur competitive pricing, Walsh wants to diversify his future fleet which will now include both the 737 MAX and the A320neo.

-The IAG deal is not a finalized order but a letter of intent to buy a mix of 737 MAX 8s and MAX 10s, the biggest variant, the first of which still hasn’t flown.
+The deal is not a finalized order but a letter of intent to buy a mix of 737 MAX 8s and MAX 10s, the biggest variant, the first of which still hasn’t flown.

 Boeing said the deal is worth just over $24 billion at list prices.
 The real value of the planes after standard discounts in the industry, according to data from aircraft valuation firm Avitas, is about $11 billion.